Angeln: Emigration of the Angles to Britain

 The settlement density in Angeln apparently decreased dramatically in the 5th and 6th centuries and many villages fell into disrepair.
 A sharp decline in grain pollen suggests that fields were deserted.
 Locations with heavy clay soils were abandoned first.
 Since more pollen was found at some locations of the Schleswig Geest (the region neighbouring Angeln), it is assumed that the climate had changed.
 Increased rainfall could explain this move to the sandy geest areas.
 Another reason for leaving settlements near the coast is believed to be attacks from the sea.
 This initially regional migration would also explain another phenomenon: it is now considered likely that between the end of the settlement period of the Angles in Angeln and their arrival in eastern and central England up to 100 years passed.
 The Angles would have initially moved west, to the Schleswig Geest, before leaving their home completely.

 For the years 449–455 the Anglo-Saxon Chronicle, written around 890, describes how Vortigern, a British king, invited the Angles to come and receive land in return for helping him defend his realm against marauding Picts.
 Those successful Angles sent word back that good land was available and that the British were "worthless".
-A wholesale emigration of Angles and kindred Germanic peoples followed.
+A wholesale emigration of Angles and kindred Germanic peoples followed, after which, says the Chronicle, Angeln "has ever since remained waste betwixt the Jutes and Saxons."

 The Chronicle, commissioned by Alfred the Great, drew on earlier oral traditions and on the few written fragments available.
 The best of these, written around 730, was by the monk Bede, whose history of English Christianity contains the following brief account of the origin and distribution of the Angles:

 From the Angles, that is, the country which is called Angulus, and which is said, from that time, to remain desert to this day, between the provinces of the Jutes and the Saxons, are descended the East Angles, the Midland Angles, Mercians, all the race of the Northumbrians, that is, of those nations that dwell on the north side of the River Humber, and the other nations of the English.

 — Bede's Ecclesiastical History of the English People, Book I, Chapter XV, 731 A.D.

 The phrase "north of the Humber" refers to the northern kingdom of Northumbria, which included most of northern England and part of southern Scotland.
 Mercia was located in central England and broadly corresponds to the English Midlands.

 This account can be related to the evidence of archaeology, notably the distribution of types of fibulae, or brooches, worn by both men and women in antiquity.
 Eastern and northern Britain were settled by groups wearing cruciform brooches, of the style in fashion at the time in coastal Scandinavia, Denmark, and Schleswig-Holstein south to the lower Elbe and east to the Oder, as well as a pocket in coastal Friesland.